-This diary ESL writing activity could be used as a project-based assignment that you can have your students do throughout the term or you can use it as an activity in a single class.
+This daily diary ESL activity could be used as a project-based assignment that you can have your students do throughout the term.
+However, you can use it as an activity in a single class.
 It works quite well for all ages and levels.

-There is not a whole lot to prepare for this activity, but you could take some sample writing from blogs or online diaries to show your students.
+There is not a whole lot to prepare for this activity.
+Though, you could take some sample writing from blogs or online diaries to show your students.

-By looking at samples, they will have a better idea of the types of sentence forms and informal writing styles that are typically see in diary writing.
+Moreover, by looking at samples, they will have a better idea of the types of sentence forms and informal writing styles that are typically seen in diary writing.

 Things I did very well